adriweb/Flappy_Bird_Nspire_Lua/README.md

 - Open the document and enjoy :)

 ### Notes :
-More information about Lua programming on the TI-Nspire : [Inspired-Lua](http://www.inspired-lua.org) and TI Calculators in general : [TI-Planet.org](http://tiplanet.org)
+- More information about Lua programming on the TI-Nspire : [Inspired-Lua](http://www.inspired-lua.org) and TI Calculators in general : [TI-Planet.org](http://tiplanet.org)
+- I did a live-streaming of the programming of the game.
+You can find the video here : https://www.youtube.com/watch?v=em2SiG2zGDM&hd=1